 JW's believe their NWT Bible is the best translation, however there is much debate about it's accuracy.
 If it's not an accurate translation, then their doctrines are not accurate either.
 It would be better if JW's were to consider what all Bible translations say in order to get a more truthful perspective on God's Word.
 Examine the evidence.

 Jesus told his followers not to judge.
 However the organization has judged all other religions harshly and say these will be destroyed by God at armageddon.
 Only JW's and their organization have any scriptural hope.
-Watchtower Sept 1989.
-However the Watchtower is guilty of misleading their members just as much as the clergy of Christendom, and perhaps even more so.
+Watchtower magazine Sept 1989.
+However JW.ORG is guilty of misleading their members just as much as the clergy of Christendom, and perhaps even more so.

 For example Christians respect their religious leaders.
 They might have the title of Reverend or Father.
 JW's would not think of giving those titles to their Elders because it honors humans to excess.
 Jehovah requires exclusive devotion.
 However they don't have problem respecting and obeying Elders.
 Christendom's leaders are respected.
 JW elders and the GB is obeyed.